AlibabaCloudDocs/elasticsearch/intl.en-US/Elasticsearch Instances Management/Quick start.md

 ## What to do next

 -   Learn how to access and configure an Alibaba Cloud Elasticsearch cluster.
-For more information, see [Access and configure an Elasticsearch cluster](/intl.en-US/Elasticsearch Instances Management/Step 2: (Optional) Configure a cluster.md).
+For more information, see [Access and configure an Elasticsearch cluster](/intl.en-US/Elasticsearch Instances Management/Access and configure an Elasticsearch cluster.md).
--   Learn how to migrate third-party Elasticsearch data to Alibaba Cloud Elasticsearch.
-For more information, see [Select a migration method]().
 -   Learn how to synchronize data from ApsaraDB RDS for MySQL to Alibaba Cloud Elasticsearch.
 For more information, see [Select a synchronization method](/intl.en-US/Best Practices/Migrate and synchronize MySQL data/RDS synchronization/Select a synchronization method.md).
 -   Learn frequently asked questions about Alibaba Cloud Elasticsearch.
 For more information, see [FAQ](/intl.en-US/.md).